Rainbow Serpent: Possible origins in nature

 Various species/taxa of snakes in the natural world have been proposed as the model for the rainbow serpent.

-One suggestion is that it is modelled on the "rock python", regarding the rainbow serpent in the myth of the Wawilak sisters among the Yonglu people.
+One suggestion is that it is modelled on the "rock python", regarding the rainbow serpent in the myth of the Wawilak sisters among the Yolngu people.
 (Note: Knight, Chris (1983).
 Levi-Strauss and the Dragon: Mythologiques Reconsidered in the Light of an Australian Aboriginal Myth, p.
 22. Quoted in Dooley (1995), .)
 In some tellings of the sisters myth, the encounter with the Yurlunggur serpent occurs in its water-hole called the Mirrimina well, glossed as 'rock python's back'.
 Specifically, the banded rock python (aka Children's python; Liasis childreni syn.
 Antaresia childreni) has been identified with the Yurlunggur by one researcher.
 This species is of brown colour (cf. Yurlunggur described as "giant copper snake") flecked with darker patches and having a ventral side that is opalescent white.

 Another suggestion is the Oenpelli rock python (aka Oenpelli python), which is called nawaran in the native Kunwinjku language, according to whose lore grew into the Ngalyod serpent.
 This snake is also brown with darker blotches with iridescent scales.

 Another candidate is the water python (Liasis fuscus), which is a particularly colourful snake.
 (Note: Other suggestions from a televised source include the scrub or amethystine python, the taipan, and the file snake.)

 The carpet snake (Morelia spilota variegata) is considered a form that the Rainbow Serpent can take by the Walmadjari people in northern Western Australia.
 The Kanmare or Kooremah of Queensland are also considered enormous carpet snakes, as already mentioned.

 There are also some geologist that study and look at the Rainbow Serpent art in Australia who see many similarities between the Serpent and seahorses or pipefish.
 It's also been described as looking like a sea urchin or seaweed.
 Considering that the Aboriginal peoples are in Australia and surrounded by lush rainforest, tropical ocean, and great diversity, the origins of the Serpents form are varied.